 Incubation is not procrastination if you return with intent.

-Fight an Evil Twin
+Fight Your Evil Twin

 Here’s an exercise that is both effective and mildly ridiculous.